What will the apprentice be doing?

 What training will the apprentice take and what qualification will the apprentice get at the end?

-You will attend Exeter College to study a Civil Engineering apprenticeship and gain a Level 4 qualification, equivalent to higher national certificate (HNC).
+You will attend Exeter College to study a Civil Engineering apprenticeship and gain a Level 4 qualification in Construction and Built Environment, equivalent to higher national certificate (HNC).
 As well as completing your End Point Assessment (and your Engineering Technician status) with the Institution of Civil Engineers.
-You will also be enrolled onto a bespoke internal development programme to help you to attain the knowledge, skills and behaviours to successfully achieve your apprenticeship, and support your career in Civil Engineering.
+You will also be enroled onto a bespoke internal development programme to help you to attain the knowledge, skills and behaviours to successfully achieve your apprenticeship, and support your career in Civil Engineering.

 What is the expected career progression after this apprenticeship?